 Children will be asked a range of open questions to elicit their understanding and will be challenged to give detailed reasoning in their responses, where they will be expected to explain their thinking using specific technical vocabulary.

 Children will be given opportunities to link their learning to other subjects, their local community and the wider world.
-In particular, they will be given opportunities to produce a product for a specific purpose to apply learned English skills within extended pieces.
+They will be given opportunities to produce a product for a specific purpose.

 Implementation